alqama09876/PRODIGY_AD_01/README.md

+# Calculator App
-# A Calculator App that perform basic arithmetic operations.
+A Calculator App that perform basic arithmetic operations.